TL;DR — 6 Key Takeaways

 • Speed: Time-to-market, deadlines, and release cycles

 However, many teams make the mistake of trying to optimize all three at once.
 As a result, they experience burnout, budget overruns, or quality failures.
+Instead, strong enterprise project management teams actively manage the tension between these forces.
+Understanding this triangle is the first step toward making smarter project delivery decisions.

 Start with Business Outcomes, Not Features

 One of the biggest enterprise mistakes is starting with what to build instead of why to build it.
+Before you lock budgets or timelines, define the business outcome clearly:

 • Reduce operational costs